fortify/fcli/index.md

 ---

 # Fortify CLI (fcli) Installation & Usage
-The fcli utility can be used to interact with various Fortify products, like FoD, SSC, ScanCentral SAST and ScanCentral DAST.
+The fcli utility can be used to interact with various Fortify products, like Fortify on Demand (FoD), Software Security Center (SSC), ScanCentral SAST and ScanCentral DAST.
 This document describes installation and general usage of fcli.
 For a full listing of fcli commands and corresponding command line options, please see the man-pages corresponding to the fcli version that you are using, as listed in the [Manual Pages](#manual-pages) section.

 Some of the fcli highlights:
 * Interact with many different Fortify products with just a single command-line utility